oyron/metrics-docs/1-prepare-environment.md

 ### 2: Create GitHub Codespace
 * Code -> "Create codespace on main"
 * This will create a codespace on a 2-core, 4GB RAM, 32GB storage machine, in Europe West GitHub region, based on the settings in `.devcontainer/devcontainer.json`
-* Open the codespace in the browser or in your local VS Code
+* Open the codespace in your local VS Code (or in the browser if you don't have VS Code)

 ### 3: Prepare your Radix config branch
-When we configure the application in Radix, we need to tell Radix from which branch to load the `radixconfig.yaml` file.
+When we configure an application in Radix, we need to tell Radix from which branch to load the `radixconfig.yaml` file.
 This branch is called the _Radix config branch_.
-The `radixconfig.yaml` will then define from which branch to build the components (`environments - build - from`).
-As we move through the steps in this workshop, we will access different git branches to load prepared code.
-To avoid having to update the Radix config branch to build from different branches, we will instead use a designated branch for Radix config and source code.
-We will update this branch with the content from the different stepwise branches.
+The `radixconfig.yaml` will then define from which branch to build the components (`environments - build - from` in `radixconfig.yaml`).
+We will create a new branch `radix` and use it as config and source branch.

 * Open the codespace embedded terminal
 * Switch to the "part 1" branch : `git checkout part-1`